Are you sure? We noticed you didn’t check the box to agree to receive information about upcoming events.

 EDIT

-Dr. Martha Jo Atkins’ favorite place to work is in homes, guiding families the ones we are born into and the ones we choose) as they care for one of their own who is dying.
-An end-of-life psychotherapist and doula, Dr. Atkins has a 30-year career helping children and adults negotiate end-of-life and grief.
+Dr. Martha Jo Atkins’ favorite place to work is in homes, guiding families the ones we are born into and the ones we choose as they care for one of their own who is dying.
+An end-of-life psychotherapist and doula, she has spent her 30-year career helping children and adults negotiate end-of-life and grief.

-Dr. Atkins is the founder and first Executive Director of the Children’s Bereavement Center of South Texas and served as Executive Director of Abode Contemplative Care for the Dying in San Antonio.
+Dr. Martha Jo, the founder and first Executive Director of the Children’s Bereavement Center of South Texas, served as Executive Director of Abode Contemplative Care for the Dying in San Antonio.
 She is the author of Signposts of Dying and the founder of Dying School (D-School), designed to deepen conversations and abilities to care for friends/family/ourselves at end-of-life.
-Dr. Atkins’ TEDx, More to Dying Than Meets the Eye has almost two million views.
+Her TEDx, More to Dying Than Meets the Eye, has almost two million views.

 Explore the Map of Dying™